Installing Shaper

 Supported Platforms

-Section titled “Supported Platforms”Currently only Linux and MacOS with AMD64 or ARM64 architectures are supported.
+Section titled “Supported Platforms”Currently only Linux and MacOS with AMD64 or ARM64 architectures are supported, but the Docker image should run on Windows as well.

 If you would like to run Shaper on a different platform or would like to install it via a different distribution channel, please open a Github issue.